 Stanley was its first conductor, and many of its members were people who had belonged to one or other of the youth orchestras with which he had been involved.
 One of these was Chris Gundry, who has been its leader since the beginning.
 Sadly, Stanley died only five years after setting up the orchestra, though Bertha, who was a playing member for a number of years, remained closely associated with it as its president.

-Since Stanley’s death there have been seven regular conductors – successively Stephen Wilder, Anthony Weeden, Ron Rappoport, Rachael Young, Philip Gibson, Michael Coleby and Gonzalo Acosta.
+Since Stanley’s death there have been seven regular conductors – successively Stephen Wilder, Anthony Weeden, Ron Rappoport, Rachael Young, Philip Gibson, Michael Coleby, Gonzalo Acosta and Martin Smith.